ZTiKnl/sara/README.md

 - [ ] ... suggestions?

 ### Long term goals:
-- [ ] Language support... eventually (this is depending on Google Speech and Text-To-Speech language availability)
+- [ ] Language support... eventually (this is depending on my personal skills as well as Google Speech and Text-To-Speech language availability)
 - [ ] Devise a way to incorporate a mood-function, simulate emotions
 - [ ] Connect a LCD/TFT screen, give Sara a face with expressions
 - [ ] Neural Net / Machine learning capabilities for influencing stock market